The BYD Atto 3, set to be Australia’s cheapest EV, is getting heated seats and a small range boost.

-BYD is a relatively new car company, hailing from China and standing for “Build Your Dreams”.
-Originally, it was thought that a “sub-$35,000” would be the first BYD vehicle to come to the Australian market.
+BYD is a relatively new car company, hailing from China and standing for ‘Build Your Dreams’.
+Originally, it was thought that a sub-$35,000 would be the first consumer BYD vehicle to come to the Australian market.

-The BYD Atto 3 SUV promises a lot – despite still not being all that cheap compared to petrol cars, the Atto 3 does have a massive range for a cheap EV, between about 420km and 480km for the extended-range model.
-The standard range model includes a range of between 320km and 400km before needing a recharge.
+The BYD Atto 3 SUV promises a lot — despite still not being all that cheap compared to petrol cars, the Atto 3 does have a massive claimed range for a cheap EV, about 420km (WLTP) for the extended-range model.
+The standard range model includes a range of about 345km (WLTP) before needing a recharge.

 The BYD Atto 3 also closely rivals the price of cheaper electric vehicles in Australia, including the Nissan Leaf, the Hyundai Kona and the MG ZS EV.